-Founded in 1918 as a producer of light bulbs, Panasonic have developed their photographic division to become one of the most versatile manufacturer of cameras and lenses.
+Founded in 1918 as a producer of light bulbs, Panasonic has developed its photographic division to become one of the most versatile manufacturers of cameras and lenses.

 Continuous lighting is exactly that - lights that are always on.
 Continuous lighting differs from strobe lighting, which flashes on and off.
 Continuous lighting is a staple of the motion picture industry, and also works well in situations when a photographer needs to see how the finished product will look prior to taking the picture.
 Light sources of this type range from basic indoor light fixtures to professional grade lighting equipment.

 Standard room lights are an easy and inexpensive light source.
 Both incandescent and fluorescent light bulbs can provide adequate photography lighting.
 For the best results, use only one type of bulb at a time.
 If using multiple bulbs, be sure they match in colour and light intensity.

 When you want more options, more power, or both, studio lights meet the need.
 Energy-efficient fluorescent bulbs are cost effective and produce little heat, although they don't provide as much wattage as other bulb types.
 Tungsten bulbs offer superior power.
 The trade-off is that these lights get hotter, sometimes making them hard to work with.
 Light-emitting diode (LED) bulbs consist of many small electronic lights.
 These LED video lights are inexpensive, long lasting, and maintain a cool temperature.

 Continuous lighting is great for videographers and beginner photographers.
 For beginner photographers, continuous lighting offers a "what you see is what you get" scenario, making it easy to learn.